MarySalemme/react-crash-course/exercises/13-validation/readme.md

 `React.PropTypes` exposes a much more validators.
 You should check the [documentation](https://facebook.github.io/react/docs/reusable-components.html#prop-validation) to know about them all.

-You should rely on `propTypes` in production though.
+You should not rely on `propTypes` in production though.
 For performance reasons, props are only validated when React is run in development mode.

 ## Challenge!